- About ULS

 Mr. Oride has served on the School’s Board for the past six years; the first three as its Treasurer, the last three as its Chair.
 David has been a Fiscal Administrator within the University of Hawai‘i system for the past 29 years.
 During this span, he was the Fiscal Administrator for the Curriculum Research & Development Group (the research unit formerly responsible for the Laboratory School) for ten years.
 Being a former employee of the school, he has historical knowledge and an understanding of the unique obstacles that face the Laboratory School.
 David was part of the transition team that coordinated the change in employment status of our Laboratory School employees when they were transitioned from University employees to employees of the (then) Local School Board.
 As a Fiscal Administrator, his primary responsibilities cover the areas of fiscal management, human resources, and organizational management.
 David is a graduate of the University of Hawai‘i at Mānoa, earning a Bachelors and a Masters degree in Business Administration.

 Ms. Yoshioka is currently the Payroll Supervisor for the University of Hawai‘i System.
 In the past, she has served as the Fiscal Officer at CRDG and also served as a Personnel Officer for the John A Burns School of Medicine.
-Based on her 22 years of experience with the University, Karen brings to the ULS Board a great understanding of the uniqueness of the Lab School as well as its relationship to the University of Hawai‘i.
-Karen has served in the past as a parent representative for the University Laboratory Local School Board, and has been Treasurer for the Board since January 2012.
-She is also Treasurer for the Pac-5 Organization.
-Karen is a parent of 2 daughters; both attend the University Laboratory School (an 11th grader & a 10th grader).
+Based on her 25 years of experience with the University, Karyn brings to the ULS Board a great understanding of the uniqueness of the Lab School as well as its relationship to the University of Hawai‘i.
+Karyn graduated with a Bachelors’ in Personnel Administration & a Masters’ in Public Administration.
+She has served as a parent representative for the University Laboratory Local School Board and has been Treasurer for the Board since January 2012.
+She is also Treasurer for the Leahi Soccer Club.
+Karyn is a parent of 2 daughters; both attended the University Laboratory School (Class of 2016 and Class of 2017).

 Mrs. Alensonorin brings to our ULS Governing Board over thirty years of experience in Human Resources as an individual contributor, member of senior management and as a Management Consultant.
 Mislyn has held numerous leadership roles in not-for -profit, government and civic organizations, including serving as a two-term chair for the Kanoelani Elementary School Community Council and President of the Kanoelani Elementary PTA.
 Mislyn also has prior experience in the education field; she worked for the State Department of Education in Payroll, Certificated and Classified Personnel Offices; worked for and assisted with the Accreditation process for Marimed Foundation; and assisted with the establishment of the Human Resources Department for Tokai University and Central Baptist Church Pre-school, as well as provided HR Management consulting services to Hawai‘i Baptist Academy.
 Her daughter is a current high school student at the University Laboratory School.